RAgerone/python_cli/README.md

 ```

 ## Run
-In your terminal with your shell (virtual environment) activated:
+In your terminal (in any directory):
 ```bash
 food_truck
 ```